-As you plan your visit to Bayfield and the Apostle Islands, please follow county health recommendations and know what to expect.
+As you plan your visit to Bayfield and the Apostle Islands, please follow city, county, and state health recommendations and know what to expect.
 The safety of our visitors, employees, and community remains our top priority.

 The Bayfield County Public Health recommends the following when traveling:

 A. Check with local communities for area specific safety updates and closures.

 B. Check with local business or events you plan on attending in advance for updated changes in operation or new safety protocols in place.

 C. Respect local businesses and other patrons by following their safety protocols when visiting their establishments.